Noncommutative resolutions of AS-Gorenstein isolated singularites: Equivalences between quasi-projective spaces

 So in the rest we will only consider modulo-torsion-invertible $(B,A)$-bimodules ${}_BM_A$ associated to the graded Morita context defined by $M_A$ with $\depth_AM\geqslant 2$.
 If there is no ambiguity, we will always omit this graded Morita context defined by $M_A$ when $\depth_AM\geqslant 2$. \end{remark}

-There are some characterizations of modulo-torsion-invertible bimodules following Theorem \ref{morita theory}. \begin{theorem} Let $A$ and $B$ be noetherian noncommutative projective coordinate rings. \begin{itemize} \item [(1)] If $M$ is a graded $(B,A)$-bimodule with $\depth_AM\geqslant 2$, then $M$ is a modulo-torsion-invertible $(B,A)$-bimodule if and only if $M$ is a finitely generated graded $A$-module such that $(\cM,s)$ is ample in $\qgr A$ and $\gEnd_A(M)\cong B$. \item [(2)] Every equivalence of noncommutative quasi-projective spaces $(\qgr A,s)$ and $(\qgr B,s)$ is induced by the Morita context defined of a modulo-torsion-invertible $(B,A)$-bimodule $M$ with $\depth_AM\geqslant 2$. \item [(3)] The equivalences $F:(\qgr A,s)\to (\qgr B,s)$ of the noncommutative quasi-projective spaces are in one-to-one correspondence to the modulo-torsion-invertible $(B,A)$-bimodules $M$ with $\depth_AM\geqslant 2$ up to isomorphisms.
+There are some characterizations of modulo-torsion-invertible bimodules following Theorem \ref{morita theory}. \begin{theorem} Let $A$ and $B$ be noetherian noncommutative projective coordinate rings. \begin{enumerate} \item [(1)] If $M$ is a graded $(B,A)$-bimodule with $\depth_AM\geqslant 2$, then $M$ is a modulo-torsion-invertible $(B,A)$-bimodule if and only if $M$ is a finitely generated graded $A$-module such that $(\cM,s)$ is ample in $\qgr A$ and $\gEnd_A(M)\cong B$. \item [(2)] Every equivalence between noncommutative quasi-projective spaces $(\qgr A,s)$ and $(\qgr B,s)$ is induced by the Morita context defined of a modulo-torsion-invertible $(B,A)$-bimodule $M$ with $\depth_AM\geqslant 2$. \item [(3)] There is a one-to-one correspondence between the equivalences $F:(\qgr A,s)\to (\qgr B,s)$ of the noncommutative quasi-projective spaces and the modulo-torsion-invertible $(B,A)$-bimodules $M$ with $\depth_AM\geqslant 2$ up to isomorphisms.
 The correspondence is given by

 The inverse is given by